A CONTRARIO is a blog, founded in 2012, devoted to international crime and justice.

 THE A CONTRARIO TEAM

 REGINA PAULOSE obtained her J.D. from Seattle University School of Law and her LLM in International Crime and Justice from the University of Torino/UNICRI.
 She has been a practicing attorney since 2004.
-She presents and publishes on topics such as genocide, crimes against humanity, and responses to mass atrocities.
+She presents and publishes on topics related to international criminal law, transnational crimes, and responses to mass atrocities.
 Her publications can be found here.
-She was the Chair for the Steering Committee of the United Kingdom Child Sex Abuse People’s Tribunal.
-She also co-founded STEP at a local Florida hospital, which addresses the primary care needs of victims and survivors of human trafficking.
-She is the current Chair- Elect of the World Peace through Law Section of the Washington State Bar Association and is the Vice Chair of programs for the International Refugee Law Section of the American Bar Association.
-She is currently serving as a panel member on the China Tribunal.
+She has participated in different people’s tribunals and is the editor of the 2019 volume People’s Tribunals, Human Rights, and the Law: Searching for Justice (Routledge).
+She serves on the Executive Committee of the World Peace through Law Section of the Washington State Bar Association and was the 2019 – 2020 Co-Chair of the International Refugee Law Committee of the American Bar Association.

 LINA LAURINAVICIUTE holds an LL.M. degree in International Crime and Justice from the United Nations Interregional Crime and Justice Research Institute/University of Turin (Turin, Italy), a Master degree in Law from University of Vilnius (Vilnius, Lithuania).
 She has national and international experience in the fields of International Humanitarian Law dissemination for armed forces, legal advisory, advocacy and international relations.
 She was a member of the European Legal Advisors group and the International Humanitarian Law Implementation Committee by the Ministry of National Defence of the Republic of Lithuania, as well as one of the co-organisers of the regional Baltic Summer Academy on Contemporary Issues of the International Humanitarian Law.
 Currently she is a Chief specialist at the National Courts Administration of the Republic of Lithuania (Vilnius, Lithuania) in the area of judicial training and international cooperation.
 Her interests include international criminal law, international humanitarian law, transnational organized crime and human rights.